Wojciech Jagoda

-Wojciech Jagoda (born 20 April 1962) is a Polish retired footballer and sport journalist, who has worked in Canal+ Sport since 2013.
+Wojciech Jagoda (born 20 April 1962) is a Polish football pundit, co-commentator and former player who has worked in Canal+ Sport since 2013.

 Club career

 Jagoda started his senior career with Legia Warsaw in the Polish Ekstraklasa, where he made thirty-one appearances and scored one goal.
 After that, he played for Hutnik Warsaw, West Adelaide SC, Adelaide Raiders SC, Tanjong Pagar United, SV 1922 Emmingen ab Egg, and Polonia Warsaw.